interuss/dss/README.md

 # USS to USS Communication and Synchronization Wrapper

-This repository contains a simple, open, and API used for separate UAS Service Suppliers (USS) to communicate during UAS operations, known as the InterUSS Platform™.
+This repository contains a simple and open API used for separate UAS Service Suppliers (USS) to communicate during UAS operations, known as the InterUSS Platform™.
 This flexible and distributed system is used to connect multiple USSs operating in the same general area to share safety information while protecting